 With all that said, some of you might still be the 1,000-word guy.
 You may deliver valuable and meaningful content just like those who wrote lengthy pieces.
 The main concern is that not reaching the word count requirement for your essay can mean getting a poor grade, or worse, failing.

 Fortunately for you, I got that covered.
 Here, I will show five powerful tips to help you learn how to make essays longer.
 This article also covers how to make your sentences longer to provide your readers with in-depth content.

-Five Ways on How to Make Your Essays Longer
+Five Ways on How to Make Essays Longer

 Before anything else, I want things to be crystal clear that if you're into tricks, this article isn't for you.
 Stop reading now if you only plan to change the font size of certain characters, add extra space, or even hide text by changing its color to white.
 However, if you're here to put in work and make your writing sing, I assure you these tips on making your essays longer are of value.